robert-rc2i/ptq-client-webapp/README.md

     npm start

 This will try to open your default browser to localhost:3000.
 To access it remotely, you'll need to find the ip address of your device.
-I suggest that you make that addresss permanent in your router so it does not change every day!
+I suggest that you make that address permanent in your router so it does not change every day!
 Then point your mobile phone to your device like so.

     http://your.ip.address:3000